CoinFabrik/web3-grant/detectors/README.md

 If ownership validation is performed in an auxiliary function, the linter will not be able to identify it, and the warning will be indicated as a false positive.
 Conceptually, this detector should detect a problem in the information flow: user-provided data being used for the invocation of the set_contract_storage function without prior sanitization.
 We assume that if the data is entered by the contract owner, it has been sanitized beforehand.

+### Semgrep

+#### Description
+These semgrep rules are designed to identify potential misuse of the `env::set_contract_storage` function by unauthorized account.

+#### Implementation

+##### Syntactic rule
+This semgrep rule is designed to identify potential misuse of the `env::set_contract_storage` function.

+The rule consists of several patterns that are combined using logical operators (pattern-inside, pattern-not-inside).
+The first pattern (pattern-inside) matches a function definition that has a parameter $IK of some type $T.
+The function may have other parameters and a function body, which are not relevant for this rule.

+The second and third patterns (pattern-not-inside) are used to exclude certain conditions that could authorize the use of `set_contract_storage` by anyone other than the contract owner.

+The fourth pattern (pattern) matches a call to the env::set_contract_storage function, passing the variable $IK as the first argument.
+This function is used to write data to the contract storage, which can be critical for the contract's integrity.
+If the pattern matches and no authorization condition is found, a warning message is issued.

+##### Tainting rule

+This semgrep rule is similar to the previous one, but it uses taint tracking to identify potential security issues in Rust smart contracts.
+Here's how it works:

+The rule starts with a source pattern (pattern-sources), which matches a function definition that has a parameter $IK of some type $T. This is similar to the first pattern in the previous rule.

+The next pattern (pattern-sinks) matches a call to the env::set_contract_storage function, passing the variable $IK as the first argument.
+This is also similar to the fourth pattern in the previous rule.

+However, instead of using exclusion patterns to identify authorized use of set_contract_storage, this rule uses sanitizers (pattern-sanitizers) to remove taint from the variable $IK under certain conditions.
+Specifically, the sanitizers check whether there is an if statement inside the function body that compares the caller of the contract (self.env().caller()) with the contract owner (self.owner) using either == or != operators.
+If such a condition is found, the variable $IK is considered to be sanitized, meaning that it is no longer considered a potential security issue.

+Finally, if the `env::set_contract_storage` function is called with an unsanitized $IK variable, a warning message is issued (message), explaining that the parameter $IK is user-controlled and can potentially corrupt the contract storage.
+The message advises that only the contract owner should be allowed to perform this operation.

 ### Cargo-Fuzz